robertcedwards/UniBalun/README.md

 Update to Rev. 1.2 with some minor changes (bigger Pads for the Capaciator and updated labeling)

+Added a OSH Park shared project for anyone that would like to use that service to get PCBs made for about $17 USD.

 German speaking Hams will now find a new PDF with build instructions (Bauanleitung) in the repo: https://github.com/DG1JAN/UniBalun/blob/main/Bauanleitung_UniBalun.pdf

 ![alt text](https://github.com/DG1JAN/UniBalun/blob/main/rev1_1.jpg)